Graduate Academic and Degree Requirements

 Doctoral Committee

 The student will choose a doctoral committee chair from among the regular graduate faculty members of the doctoral program.
-Doctoral committees will be composed of a minimum of four Texas A&M University-Corpus Christi graduate faculty members and will include the doctoral committee chair, two other graduate faculty members, and a Graduate Faculty Representative, selected by the Graduate Dean from a different department or college.
+Doctoral committees will be composed of a minimum of four Texas A&M University-Corpus Christi graduate faculty members and will include the doctoral committee chair, two other graduate faculty members, and a Graduate Faculty Representative, selected by the Graduate Dean from a different department or college/school.
 The Graduate Dean will officially appoint the doctoral committee.
 Normally, the student's committee chair and the committee members recommended by the student and the chair will be faculty members from the program offering the degree.
 Persons with unique and appropriate expertise may be appointed to the dissertation committee upon approval of the Graduate Dean for the dissertation portion of the doctoral program.
 All doctoral committee members representing the student's discipline may be required to review and approve degree plans and participate in qualifying examinations, proposal hearings, comprehensive and final examinations, including defense of dissertation, and all are required to sign relevant documents.
 More than one dissenting vote in the dissertation defense/final examination will constitute failure.
 The Graduate Faculty Representative will not be required to attend or evaluate materials related to the comprehensive examination.

 Graduate Faculty Representative